Rizz: Background

 Rizz is a colloquial noun, used when describing possession of charisma.
 As a verb, rizz can be used to describe using charisma to attract someone, as to "rizz up" a person.
-It is believed that the second syllable of the word charisma was taken from the it to create the word rizz, though this belief is not universal.
-Oxford University Press described this formation pattern for a word as "unusual", however, this formation pattern can be seen in the shortening of words such as refrigerator (fridge), and influenza (flu).
+It may be a clipped form of charisma, though this is not certain, similar to fridge < refrigerator and flu < influenza.

 Popularity

 The word is mainly used by Generation Z, though it has attracted significant use from Generation Alpha as well.
 Further development of the word "rizz" includes "Rizzler" or "Rizz God", meaning highly charismatic, and "Unspoken Rizz", meaning a person's ability to attract a person without speaking.

 Cenat stated in an interview on the No Jumper podcast that after the word went viral on TikTok he stopped using it himself, stating that the viral use on TikTok "butchered" the word.
-The term went further viral in June 2023, after actor Tom Holland explained in an interview with BuzzFeed that he possessed "limited rizz" and it was by playing the "long game" that helped to win over his girlfriend, actress Zendaya.
+The term went further viral in June 2023, after actor Tom Holland explained in an interview with BuzzFeed that he possessed "limited rizz" and it was by playing the "long game" that helped to win over his then girlfriend (now wife), actress Zendaya.
 From this, a number of memes were created.
 Rizz was named the Oxford English Dictionary Word of the Year for 2023.